 To order our songbook, please use our Ordering page.
 Thank you!

-Randy and Gay Hongo are music ministers from Honolulu, Hawaii, serving through a mission called Christian Vision.
-They have been in full-time service for the Lord since 1982, taking their songs of aloha throughout Hawaii and around the world.
-Prior to entering this ministry, Randy was music director at Kalihi Union Church.
-Gay, having taught choir in Hawaii public high schools, was a pre-school teacher at Kalihi Union.
+Gay Hongo is a singer, music minister, and worship leader from Honolulu, Hawai’i, serving through a mission called Christian Vision.
+She and her late husband, Randy, started the ministry in 1982, and for 35 years took their songs of aloha throughout Hawai’i and around the world.
+Prior to entering this ministry, Randy was the music director at Kalihi Union Church.
+Gay, having taught choir in Hawai’i public high schools, was a pre-school teacher at Kalihi Union.

-Randy was born in Hilo, Hawaii and graduated from Hilo High School in 1965.
-He received a B.A. in English from the University of Hawaii in 1969 and graduated with a Master of Church Music from Southern Baptist Theological Seminary in Louisville, Kentucky in 1978.
+Randy was born in Hilo, Hawai’i and graduated from Hilo High School in 1965.
+He received a B.A. in English from the University of Hawai’i in 1969 and graduated with a Master of Church Music from Southern Baptist Theological Seminary in Louisville, Kentucky in 1978.
 Randy became a Christian at age 16 through the Youth For Christ ministry at Hilo High School.
+In 1994, Randy became an ordained minister through the Evangelical Free Church of America.

-Gay was born in Tokyo, Japan and moved to Hawaii with her family in 1953.
-Raised in the sugar plantation town of Waipahu, Gay graduated from Waipahu High in 1965 and from the University of Hawaii in 1970 with a Bachelor of Secondary Education in Music.
-She became a Christian at age 19 through the outreach ministry of Kalihi Union Church.
+Gay was born in Tokyo, Japan, and moved to Hawai’i with her family in 1953.
+Raised in the sugar plantation town of Waipahu, Gay graduated from Waipahu High in 1965 and from the University of Hawai’i in 1970 with a Bachelor of Secondary Education in Music.
+She earned her professional diploma in education in 1971.
+Gay became a Christian at age 20 through the outreach ministry of Kalihi Union Church.

 Randy and Gay married in 1971 and moved to Hilo where Randy worked at Haili Congregational Church and Gay was a choir teacher at Hilo High School.

-In 1975, the Hongos moved to Louisville where Randy attended Southern Seminary to study church music and the Hongos found many opportunities to share their songs of aloha in churches, schools and convention halls throughout the south.
+In 1975, the Hongos moved to Louisville, Kentucky where Randy attended Southern Seminary to study church music, and the Hongos found many opportunities to share their songs of aloha in churches, schools, and convention halls throughout the south.
 Their only child, Andrew Keola Kiyohiko, was born in Louisville in April 1978, two months before Randy graduated from seminary.
-Randy and Gay lived in Louisville for another two years and decided to move back to Hawaii in August 1980 after, they jokingly say, “Andrew started to say ‘aloha y’all.'”
+Randy and Gay lived in Louisville for another two years and decided to move back to Hawai’i in August 1980 after, they jokingly say, “Andrew started to say ‘aloha y’all.’”